apache/skywalking/README.md

 # Document
 * [WIKI](https://github.com/wu-sheng/sky-walking/wiki)

 _Chat with us on gitter, in English.
 As a Chinese Developer, you can join QQ Group: 392443393, and **Tagged** Sky-Walking._

+_sky-walking 1.x and 2.x provide features about tracing only, did not include any analysis abilities._